Lecrapouille/TimedPetriNetEditor/README.md

 where `n - 0` and `n - 2` are delays implied by tokens from incoming places and `max(5 +`, `max(3 + ` and `max(1 +` are implied by duration from incoming arcs.

-In both case, these kinds of formula are not easy to manipulate and the (max,+) algebra is here to simplify them.
-This algebra introduces the operator ⨁ instead of the usual multiplication in classic algebra, and the operator ⨂ (usually simply noted as `.`) instead of the usual `max()` function in the classic algebra.
+In both cases, these kinds of formulas are not easy to manipulate and the (max,+) algebra is here to simplify them.
+This algebra introduces the operator ⨁ instead of the usual multiplication in classic algebra, and the operator ⨂ (usually simply noted as `.`) instead of the usual `max()` function in classic algebra.
 The (min,+) algebra also exists (the operator ⨂ is the `min()` function) and for more information about (max,+) algebra, see my [MaxPlus](https://github.com/Lecrapouille/MaxPlus.jl) Julia package which contains tutorials explaining more deeply this algebra.

-The (min,+) algebra, for event graphs, is less convenient since dater form is more friendly than the counter form for two reasons:
+The (min,+) algebra, for event graphs, is less convenient since the dater form is more friendly than the counter form for two reasons:
-- on a real-time system the number of resources (tokens) are reduced compared to duration needed to perform tasks (duration on arcs) which can be arbitrary long (for example 2 resources versus 2 hours delay when your system is scheduled at 1 Hz).
-Remember that in discrete time system each delay costs one variable (memory) to hold the value.
+- on a real-time system the number of resources (tokens) is reduced compared to duration needed to perform tasks (duration on arcs) which can be arbitrary long (for example 2 resources versus 2 hours delay when your system is scheduled at 1 Hz).
+Remember that in a discrete-time system each delay costs one variable (memory) to hold the value.
 - thanks to the canonical form (explained in the next section) delays can simplify be either 0 or 1.

 ### Canonical Event Graph

-A event graph is said canonical when all places have at most one token and when places after an input transition (meaning a transition without predecessor) has no token and when places before an output transition (meaning a transition without successor) has no token.
+An event graph is said canonical when all places have at most one token and when places after an input transition (meaning a transition without predecessor) have no token and when places before an output transition (meaning a transition without successor) have no token.
 Any event graph can be transformed to its canonical form: a place with N tokens can be seen as N consecutive places holding each a single token.
-For system inputs and system outputs having one token in the place, we can simply add an extra empty place.
+For system inputs and system outputs having one token in place, we can simply add an extra empty place.

 The graph in figure 2 is not canonical since `P0` has two tokens.
-The following figure is the same event graph but on its canonical form: one token `P0` has been transferred to the newly created `P5` place.
+The following figure is the same event graph but in its canonical form: one token `P0` has been transferred to the newly created `P5` place.

 ![CanonicalEventGraph](doc/CanoEventGraph01.png)